How do construction companies manage labor burden?

 • The economy and inflation – The current state of the economy and inflation can also impact the cost of labor.

-How often you should review labor burden assessments
+How often should you review labor burden assessments?

 Manage labor more effectively with Bridgit Bench

 The best way to manage labor burden can differ from company to company—what works for one might not work for another, as many construction firms vary in size and scope.
-Nevertheless, these tips and information like the average labor burden rate in construction should give you a good starting point to work off of.
+Nevertheless, these tips and information, like the average labor burden rate in construction, should give you a good starting point to work off of.

 When contractors need help to oversee construction personnel, many turn to workforce management solutions like Bridgit Bench.
 Our workforce intelligence platform makes managing labor seamless.